-If the furnace does not light after several attempts, while allowing each time for any delay pause, turn the thermostat and the furnace gas control valve OFF and contact your authorized Coachmen dealer or service center.
+If the furnace does not light after several attempts, while allowing each time for any delay pause, turn the thermostat OFF and contact your authorized Coachmen dealer or service center.
 DO NOT attempt to repair or adjust the furnace yourself.